amirghedira/mypersonalweb/readme.md

  # Features / Technologies

  This platform is made in a way that provides several features, including its protection.
-In fact a ban system has been added in order to ban users who spam comment sections or questions/suggestions sections..
+In fact, a ban system has been added in order to ban users who spam comment sections or questions/suggestions sections.

 This is achieved by fetching each user IP whenever it connects to the application.
-Whenever the user spam topics / questions or comments under projects, the admin user will have insights about the user ip and can ban it.
+Whenever the user spam topics / questions or comments under projects, the admin user will have insights about the user IP and can ban it.

 ![user-ips](https://amirplatform.s3.eu-central-1.amazonaws.com/project/1667814557875-topic-ban.png)